csyntax/piStream/README.md

 # piStream

-RaspberryPi camera live streaming written on Python and using Flask for web client.
+RaspberryPi camera live streaming application written on Python and using Flask for web client.